BEng Hons, MA, FRSA

 Director of Group Operation

 Jessica is a qualified playworker so began her career working with children and has been working with the YMCA for over 20 years.
 Since joining the YMCA Jessica has risen through the ranks and has been part of the executive team for over 10 years.
 One of her most notable achievements was overseeing the mYpad building project in Walthamstow.
 Under her management, 20 shipping containers were successfully converted into high-specification single-occupancy units containing a bed, storage space, a wet-pod containing a shower and sink and limited cooking facilities.
+Outside of work, she is Chair of Governors at Woodside Primary Academy.

 “The values of YMCA SPG align with my personal values.
 I have been working for the YMCA for over 20 years now and the passion that I see from staff for wanting to make a difference is what has kept me with the organisation for all this time.”